darrenldl/ocaml-lt-code/README.md

 factors tuned to favour low degree count.
-There is an additional modification for the case of systematic encoding, in which degrees of parity drops are multiplied by a factor proportional to the ratio between data blocks and parity drops.
+There is an additional modification for the case of systematic encoding, in which degrees of parity drops are multiplied by a factor proportional to the ratio between data blocks and parity drops and an additional adjustable factor.
 This essentially "amplifies" the coverage of each parity drop due to the reduced total number of parity drops.